It is part of the group of nine essential amino acids that are part of the structure of humans.

 Scientists believe that amino acids aid protein synthesis and prevent protein breakdown, which in turn helps prevent muscle fatigue and pain.

-Strong evidence supports the use of branched chain amino acids (including leucine) to reduce fatigue and exertion after prolonged or intense exercise, thereby helping you recover from intense exercise.
+Substantial evidence supports branched-chain amino acids (including leucine) to reduce fatigue and exertion after prolonged or intense exercise, thereby helping you recover from intense exercise.

 Oral branched-chain amino acids probably reduce the symptoms of tardive dyskinesia.

-In patients with burns, trauma, or sepsis (infection in the tissues), supplementation with branched-chain amino acids, which includes leucine and two other amino acids, reduces muscle wasting.
+In patients with burns, trauma, or sepsis (infection in the tissues), supplementation with branched-chain amino acids, including leucine and two other amino acids, reduces muscle wasting.

 One study suggested that leucine supplementation can increase muscle strength.

-Leucine is an important chemical element involved in protein synthesis and many other metabolic functions.
+Leucine is an essential chemical element involved in protein synthesis and other metabolic functions.

 Leucine contributes to the regulation of blood sugar levels.

-The breakdown of leucine produces two molecules that are used for energy: acetyl-CoA and acetoacetate.
+The leucine breakdown produces two molecules used for energy: acetyl-CoA and acetoacetate.

 Scientists think that fasting can lead to increased levels of leucine in the blood and increased activity of the enzymes that convert leucine to ketone bodies and are used for energy.